Alden Mason (artist): Early life and education

 Mason was born in Everett, Washington, on July 14, 1919.
-He grew up on a farm in the Skagit Valley.
+He grew up on a farm on Fir Island in the Skagit Valley.
 He described his mother as protective and himself as "a small, skinny kid who couldn't see" that only learned he was in need of glasses as a college sophomore.
 As a young boy, Mason spent most of his time by himself enjoying the outdoors by bird watching, hiking, and exploring.
 He recalled a formative moment when a sparrow landed on his fingertip, staying for a few seconds to look into his eyes, that pointed him towards becoming an artist.

 At age twelve, Mason trapped muskrats to earn money for mail-away cartooning lessons.
 He stated "I felt guilty trapping all those muskrats, but I loved cartoons, with figures jumping, hopping and smooching.
 They were having more fun than I was.
 They lived in a brighter world."

-Mason graduated from high school in 1937.
+Mason graduated from Mount Vernon High School in 1936.
 He went on to study entomology at the University of Washington (UW) in Seattle.
 While he was hitchhiking home from UW, artist Ray Hill gave him a ride back to the Skagit Valley and stopped at Deception Pass for an impromptu watercolor lesson.
 Mason shifted his focus from science to art following the trip and enrolled in his first art class, studying watercolor painting with Ray Hill.
 Mason stated "It was really exciting to me; [with my major] I was already interested in the landscape and the things that inhabit the landscape."
 He earned his Bachelor of Fine Arts from the University of Washington in 1942.
 Mason received his Master of Fine Arts from UW in 1947.

-Mason's time on a farm in the Skagit Valley was evident in his improvisational paintings in the form of animals and plants (such as sparrows and tulips), themes that reappeared in his artwork throughout his career.

 Career

 Teaching

 After graduating from the UW with his MFA, Mason was offered a job teaching at the UW School of Art.
-Mason continued as a professor at the UW School of Art from 1949 until 1981, inspiring young artists and friends in the Pacific Northwest.
-Mason taught many professional artists from the Northwest, most notably Chuck Close, Roger Shimomura, Gene Gentry McMahon, and Tim Lord.
+Mason continued as a professor at the UW School of Art from 1949 until 1981.